newatoms/beta/_private/account-form.md

 * Add value to society/help people
 * Elicit emotions

+* Is there an images/text ratio that we must take into account?
+  * Scale 1-5 image / 1-5 text (slider)
+  * Text more important than images
+  * Images more important than text

-How do you want the reader to perceive the sender?
+* How do you want the reader to perceive the sender?
 * Playful
 * Funny
 * Serious

-### Who do you want to reach?
+### Who do you want to reach with your blog?

 * Current clients (same niche)
 * Different clients